Events | Book | Guides | Magazine | Add’l Resources

 Additional Resources

-Over the years, study groups have requested additional support to expand on topics found in an article or chapter of Teaching for Black Lives.
-We’ve gathered resources that have been requested the most.
+Over the years, study groups have requested additional support to expand on topics found in an article or chapter of the book.
+Below, you’ll find resources that have been requested the most.

-As you adapt Zinn Education Project lessons and resources, please take photos, collect student comments, and share your teaching stories via this link or email Julia Salcedo at jsalcedo@zinnedproject.org.
+As you implement or adapt Zinn Education Project lessons and resources, please take photos and share your teaching stories via this link or email Julia Salcedo at jsalcedo@zinnedproject.org.